rozek/banglejs-2-analog-clock-construction-kit/README.md

 * `b` - bottom edge
 * `br` - bottom right corner

-Just assign a complication to any of these keys in order to place it at the position associated with that key.
+Just assign a complication to any of these keys in order to place it at the position that key stands for.
 Complications assigned to `tl`, `tr`, `l`, `r`, `bl` or `br` will be allocated a small region only, while complications assigned to `t` or `b` may become a bit larger.
-However, complications in field `t` will prevent complications if fields `tl` and `tr` from being shown.
+However, complications in field `t` will prevent complications in fields `tl` and `tr` from being shown.
 Similarly, if a complication is assigned to field `b`, fields `bl` and `br` will be ignored.

 The following two screenshots illustrate, how the mentioned keys correlate with size and position of a complication: